cpsoinos/nuxt-svgo/README.md

 ## `nuxt-icon` component

-[originally copied over from nuxt-icons module](https://github.com/gitFoxCode/nuxt-icons/blob/89e53649e5868c31fc97869918ede96504ae1a04/src/runtime/components/nuxt-icon.vue), but later heavily modified to support tree shaking and SSR.
+Originally copied over from the [nuxt-icons module](https://github.com/gitFoxCode/nuxt-icons/blob/89e53649e5868c31fc97869918ede96504ae1a04/src/runtime/components/nuxt-icon.vue), but later heavily modified to support tree shaking and SSR.
 This is not intended to be used directly.
-However you can import your Icons directly and pass it to the component using `icon` property
+However, you can import your icons directly and pass them to the component using the `icon` prop.

 ### Component props